FPGAwars/apio-wiki-archive/Apio-development-version.md

 <br>

-## Testing your contributions
+## Testing your changes

-Once you have finished your contribution (a bug fixed, a feature or whatever) you should test that everything is ok.
+Once you have finished your contribution (a bug fixed, a feature or whatever) you should run the automatic tests and verify that they pass successfuly.

-Make sure that the python tox package is installed
+Make sure that the python tox package is installed on your computer

 ```
 pip install tox.

 ```

-And then run the tests in from the ``apio-repo`` directory
+Run the tests in from the ``apio-repo`` directory

 ```
 make check
 ```

 NOTE: For other useful ``make`` targets see the file ``apio-repo/Makefile``.
+For example, you can run ``make l`` to run just the linters or ``make t`` to run just the offline tests.

 NOTE: If your system doesn't have the ``make`` command you will need to install it.